octo-webf/Micro-frontends/microfront-with-iframe/README.md

 ## Micro-frontends using JavaScript

+_This method uses React as Micro-frontends & plain JavaScript to create Micro-frontends_

 Go to `Micro-frontends/microfront-with-js/` and like with Express/EJS :

 1. In the 3 `./react-X` folders, execute `npm run start:prod`